 - All camping equipment such as a two-men domed tent, dining tent, kitchen tent, staff tent, toilet tent, hard and soft mattresses for each member and kitchen equipment for common use.

-- A pair of a trekking pole to each member (if one requires).
+- A pair of a trekking pole for each member (if one requires).

 - All applicable trekking permits

 - A satellite mobile phone for communication in an emergency

 - A small medical kit box for first aid medical purpose.

 - Insurance and expenses of all local staff.